jtambasco/opticalmaterialspy/README.md

 ## Installation
 There are three main ways to install `opticalmaterialspy`.

-* pip: `pip install opticalmaterialspy`
+* pip: `pip3 install git+https://github.com/jtambasco/opticalmaterialspy.git`
-* setuptools: `cd opticalmaterialspy && python setup.py install`
 * Arch Linux: `yaourt -S python-opticalmaterialspy`

 ### Dependencies
-If installing using the [Arch Linux AUR package](https://aur.archlinux.org/packages/python-opticalmaterialspy/), dependencies will be automatically downloaded and installed, if not, one should ensure the following dependencies are installed:
+If installing using the [Arch Linux AUR package](https://aur.archlinux.org/packages/python-opticalmaterialspy/) or via `pip`, dependencies will be automatically downloaded and installed; otherwise, one should ensure the following dependencies are installed:

 * [setuptools](https://pypi.python.org/pypi/setuptools),
 * [numpy](http://www.numpy.org/), and